Freight Shipping from Tacoma to Indianapolis

 How much does it cost to ship freight from Tacoma to Indianapolis?

-Full truckload (FTL) rates from Tacoma, WA to Indianapolis, IN currently range from $5,231-$6,447 for a standard dry van load over the 2,433-mile route.
+Full truckload (FTL) rates from Tacoma, WA to Indianapolis, IN currently range $5,231-$6,447 (roughly $2.17-$2.66 per mile over 2,433 miles).
 LTL shipments typically cost $1,538-$2,468 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Tacoma to Indianapolis?